The Fund’s next Letter of Inquiry application deadline is December 15, 2020.

 The Board of Trustees typically convenes to determine grant awards in April, July, and November.

-If I have been awarded a grant, when can I expect to receive the award check?
+If I have been awarded a grant, when can I expect to receive the grant award funds

 Grant Award Reporting

 Does the Fund have a preferred final grant report format?